vpstarucka/URI/README.md

 # URI
-Alguns exercícios da plataforma URI Online Judge
+Solved exercises from the URI Online Judge platform